Categories > Games > Undertale > Undertale: Project AU

 “Ma’am, she’s still resting.
 Give her some space.
 We aren’t accepting visitors right now.”

 “You’re awake!”
-Her mother gasped, then rushed to her side, giving her a choking hug.
-“I was worried about you.
-What happened?”
+Her mother gasped, then rushed to her side.
+“I was worried about you.”

 “No, you’re not.
+Your face is all scratched, bandaged, and bleeding.
 Why did you cross into their territory?
 You could have been killed!”

-Undyne rolled her eyes as her mother grabbed one arm and dragged her up, guiding her out of the room.
-They made their way to a bored-looking doctor, who groaned dramatically as they approached.
+Undyne rolled her eyes again as her mother grabbed one of her arms and dragged her up, guiding her out of the room.
+They made their way to a bored-looking doctor, who groaned as they approached.

-As they left the hospital, Undyne pulled her arm out of her mother’s death grip, ignoring the slight jolt of pain as she moved away.
+As they left the rocky walls of the medical cave behind, Undyne pulled her arm out of her mother’s death grip, ignoring the slight jolt of pain as she moved away.

 “Dad’s going to kill me.”
 She mumbled.